Quantitative feasibility study of sequential neutron captures using intense lasers: Introduction

 \section{Introduction}

-The development of high-flux neutron sources driven by ultraintense and ultrashort laser pulses has been a very active domain of research over the past decade \cite{roth2013bright, pomerantz2014ultrashort, Gunther_NC_2022}.
-This interest is prompted by the unique characteristics of those sources compared to those produced by larger-scale nuclear fission reactors or accelerator-based spallation facilities \cite{Bauer_NIMA_2001, filges2009handbook}.
+The development of high-flux neutron sources driven by ultraintense and ultrashort laser pulses has been a very active area of research over the past decade \cite{roth2013bright, pomerantz2014ultrashort, Gunther_NC_2022}.
+This interest is prompted by the unique properties of these sources compared to those produced by larger-scale nuclear fission reactors or accelerator-based spallation facilities \cite{Bauer_NIMA_2001, filges2009handbook}.
 In fact, the latter conventional sources are already outperformed by laser-based neutron pulses in terms of short duration, small size and huge instantaneous flux \cite{Martinez_MRE_2022}.
-Thanks to such features, promising applications in the areas of non-destructive and isotope-sensitive material analysis have been recently demonstrated \cite{Zimmer_NC_2022}.
+Thanks to such features, promising applications in non-destructive and isotope-sensitive material analysis have recently been demonstrated \cite{Zimmer_NC_2022}.